|

 collected and used a single barrel of water, we would have conserved upwards

-of 15 million Gal.
+of 15 million gallons.
 Each and every barrel contributes some impact on stormwater

 runoff especially if you incorporate rain gardens with your barrels and